hnjm/sharp-chat/Protocol-draft.md

 The protocol operates on a websocket in text mode.
 Messages sent between the client and server are a series of concatenated strings delimited by the vertical tab character, represented in most languages by the escape sequence `\t` and defined in ASCII as `0x09`.
 The first string in this concatenation must be the packet identifier, sent as an integer.
 The packet identifiers are as follows.

 Some instructions are specific to newer revisions of the protocol and some instructions behave differently in newer revisions, all versions are documented but it is recommended you use the latest one.
+If a packet is marked as deprecated and you only aim to implement the latest version, you may omit it in your implementation as it will never be sent.

 The current stable version of the protocol is **Version 1**.